ivanvaladares/navimi/README.md

   - Watch changes to any level of the state using a simple dot notation.

 - **Services injection**
-  - Create your own services and have them auto inject to your routes scripts making it easier to create and test them.
+  - Create your own services and have injected to your Routes and Components.

 - **Routes middleware**
   - The middleware gives you a chance to intercept the request pipeline.